willianathompson/osticket-Post-Install-Config/README.md

 </p>

-The email settings for ticketing were successfully set up to allow osTicket to send and receive email notifications.
-SMTP (Simple Mail Transfer Protocol) was configured under Admin Panel > Settings > Email for outgoing emails, and email addresses were added under Admin Panel > Settings > Mailboxes to receive incoming tickets.
-Auto-response settings were also enabled so that customers receive confirmation emails when a ticket is created, making communication between the support team and customers smooth.
+The email settings for ticketing are set up to allow osTicket to send and receive email notifications.
+All help desk tickets come through a shared inbox, where tickets can be claimed or assigned to another member of the support team or system administrator.
+SMTP (Simple Mail Transfer Protocol) is configured under Admin Panel > Settings > Email for outgoing emails, and auto-response settings are enabled so that customers receive confirmation emails when a ticket is created, ensuring smooth communication between the support team and customers.

 </p>
 <br />